Hunters (Star Trek: Voyager): Plot

 The Voyager crew rescue Seven and Tuvok by exposing a singularity shielded within the array and using it as a tactical advantage.
 But the ship's link to home is destroyed in the process.

-Harry finally gets his letter, but Paris’s is lost.
+Harry finally gets his letter, but Paris's is lost.
 The episode closes reflecting on the challenges to come with regard to their newfound enemies.

 Production notes

 This episode began a four-episode arc of the Voyager crew dealing with the Hirogen.
 While this episode and "Prey" were "stand-alone" episodes in their own right, when included with the two-part episode "The Killing Game," the Star Trek franchise ventured into a story-arc genre that was also seen in Star Trek: Deep Space Nine, and Star Trek: Enterprise.
 The "arc" was interrupted between "Prey" and "The Killing Game" by the episode "Retrospect."
 The death of the Maquis and B'Elanna Torres' reaction to her Maquis comrades is developed even further during season 5 episode "Extreme Risk."
-The CGI effect used during the opening scene was also used in the opening segments of the season 2 episode "Deadlock."